CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The current version is 0.0.2-beta and is available for download at https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/releases/tag/v0.0.2-beta

-# Installation/Uninstallation
+# Installation/Test/Uninstallation
-* **Installation -** In a PostgreSQL query window, or using the PSQL client, run, in this order:

-  1. the engine.sql file,
-  2. the helperFunctions.sql file,
-  3. the engineTest.sql file.
-All tests should pass (the "passed" column should be TRUE for all tests).
-  4. the helperFunctionsTest.sql file.
-All tests should pass.
-  5. if required, the helperFunctionsGIS.sql file.
-  6. If required, the helperFunctionsGISTest.sql file.
-All tests should pass.

-* **Uninstallation -** You can uninstall all the functions by running the helperFunctionsUninstall.sql, the helperFunctionsGISUninstall.sql and the engineUninstall.sql files.
+* **Installation**

+  1. Copy the configSample.bat (or the configSample.sh) file to config.bat (or config.sh) and edit it to set the path to your version of PostgreSQL.
+  2. Open a shell and CD to this folder
+  3. Run install.bat (or install.sh).
+This will install the framework as a PostgreSQL extension.
+  4. In a postgreSQL query tool window do:
+     CREATE EXTENSION table_translation_framework;

+* **Test**
+  1. In a postgreSQL query tool window, run, in this order, the engineTest.sql file, the helperFunctionsTest.sql file and, if GIS functions are required and PostGIS is installed, the helperFunctionsGIS.sql file.
+Only failing tests will be displayed.

+* **Uninstallation**
+  1. In a postgreSQL query tool window do:
+     DROP EXTENSION table_translation_framework;

 # Vocabulary
 *Translation engine/function* - The PL/pgSQL code implementing the PostgreSQL Table Translation Framework.
 Can also refer more precisely to the translation function TT_Translate() which is the core of the translation process.